Deveryware/ansible-role-gitlab/README.md

     gitlab_git_data_dir: "/var/opt/gitlab/git-data/repositories"

 The `gitlab_git_data_dir` is the location where all the Git repositories will be stored.
 You can use a shared drive or any path on the system.
+Note: This default value has changed for compatibility with Gitlab versions above 18.0.0 See https://docs.gitlab.com/omnibus/settings/configuration.html#migrating-from-git_data_dirs for migration instructions.

     gitlab_backup_path: "/var/opt/gitlab/backups"